Higher Education Service Institutes: History

-In 1967, the Indonesian government at that time initiated the formation a cooperation between the universities in Indonesia.
-The cooperation later named as Coordination of Higher Education Colleges (Indonesian: Koordinasi Pendidikan Tinggi, KOPERTI).
-On 17 February 1968, the KOPERTI later inaugurated by the Ministry of Education and Culture thru Ministry of Education and Culture Decree No. 1/PK/1968.
-When established, the KOPERTI had consultative relationship with local representative office of the Ministry in its responsible regions.
+In 1967, the Indonesian government at that time initiated the formation as a cooperation between the universities in Indonesia.
+The cooperation was later renamed Coordination of Higher Education Colleges (Indonesian: Koordinasi Pendidikan Tinggi, KOPERTI).
+On 17 February 1968, the KOPERTI was inaugurated by the Ministry of Education and Culture thru Ministry of Education and Culture Decree No. 1/PK/1968.
+When established, the KOPERTI had a consultative relationship with local representative offices of the Ministry in its responsible regions.
 When it formed initially, KOPERTI had 7 branches (East Java, Bali, West Nusa Tenggara, East Nusa Tenggara, South Kalimantan, Central Kalimantan, and East Kalimantan).
-However, with the boost of boom of formation of private universities in Indonesia, on 17 April 1975, thru Ministry of Education and Culture Decree No. 079/O/1975, the public universities later pulled to directly under the Ministry, no longer in KOPERTI, and KOPERTI scope later limited to accommodate only private universities.
-Since only accommodated private universities, KOPERTI later renamed as KOPERTIS (Indonesian: Koordinasi Pendidikan Tinggi Swasta, English: Coordination of Private Higher Education Colleges).
-Since then, the Ministry carried out the cooperation, and fostering the human resources of private universities through the KOPERTIS.
-When the number of private universities later peaked during 1980s - 1990s across Indonesia, the KOPERTIS later expanded from 7 branches to 12 branches thru Ministry of Education and Culture Decree No. 062/O/1982 and No. 0135/O/1990.
+However, with the increased formation of private universities in Indonesia, on 17 April 1975, thru Ministry of Education and Culture Decree No. 079/O/1975, the public universities were placed directly under the Ministry, no longer in KOPERTI, and KOPERTI's scope was limited to accommodate only private universities.
+Since it now only accommodated private universities, KOPERTI was renamed KOPERTIS (Indonesian: Koordinasi Pendidikan Tinggi Swasta, English: Coordination of Private Higher Education Colleges).
+The Ministry then carried out the cooperation, and fostering of the human resources of private universities through the KOPERTIS.
+When the number of private universities later peaked during 1980s - 1990s across Indonesia, the KOPERTIS was expanded from 7 branches to 12 branches thru Ministry of Education and Culture Decree No. 062/O/1982 and No. 0135/O/1990.
 Later thru Education and Culture Decree No. 1/2013, it expanded to 13 branches, and later to 14 branches thru Education and Culture Decree No. 42/2013.

-When Joko Widodo take his first presidency, he moved the Higher Education affairs to Ministry of Research and Technology, resulting in Ministry of Research, Technology, and Higher Education.
-As the consequence, KOPERTIS also moved to Ministry of Research, Technology, and Higher Education.
+During Joko Widodo's first presidency, he moved the Higher Education affairs to Ministry of Research and Technology, creating the Ministry of Research, Technology, and Higher Education.
+As a consequence, KOPERTIS also moved to Ministry of Research, Technology, and Higher Education.
 Mohamad Nasir, Minister of Research, Technology, and Higher Education later ended the "discriminatory practices" between the private universities and public universities, promising equalities in guidance from the Ministry and better collaboration between the private universities and public universities.
 During his time, KOPERTIS transformed into LLDIKTI thru Ministry of Research, Technology, and Higher Education Decree No. 15/2018 on 9 April 2018.
-Since that, LLDIKTI become coordination between the private universities and public universities one more.
+Since then, LLDIKTI become the coordinator between private universities and public universities once more.

 LLDIKTI later returned to Ministry of Education and Culture after Joko Widodo took his second presidency.
 In his second presidency, he returned Higher Education affairs to Ministry of Education and Culture.
 During Nadiem Makarim period as minister, LLDIKTI expanded into 16 branches thru Ministry of Education and Culture Decree No. 34/2020 on 21 July 2020.
 Later, LLDIKTI moved to Ministry of Education, Culture, Research, and Technology thru Ministry of Education, Culture, Research, and Technology Decree No. 28/2021 on 23 August 2021.